MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-20-Migratory-Bird-Hunting/subpart-B-Definitions/section-20.11.md

 A list of migratory birds protected by the international conventions and the Migratory Bird Treaty Act appears in § 10.13 of this subchapter.

-(b) *Seasons* - (1) *Open season* means the days on which migratory game birds may lawfully be taken.
+(b) *Seasons*—(1) *Open season* means the days on which migratory game birds may lawfully be taken.
 Each period precribed as an open season shall be construed to include the first and last days thereof.

 (2) *Closed season* means the days on which migratory game birds shall not be taken.

-(c) *Bag limits* - (1) *Aggregate bag limit* means a condition of taking in which two or more usually similar species may be bagged (reduced to possession) by the hunter in predetermined or unpredetermined quantities to satisfy a maximum take limit.
+(c) *Bag limits*—(1) *Aggregate bag limit* means a condition of taking in which two or more usually similar species may be bagged (reduced to possession) by the hunter in predetermined or unpredetermined quantities to satisfy a maximum take limit.

 (2) *Daily bag limit* means the maximum number of migratory game birds of single species or combination (aggregate) of species permitted to be taken by one person in any one day during the open season in any one specified geographic area for which a daily bag limit is prescribed.